Simulating scalar field theories on quantum computers with limited resources: Conclusion

 The ground state of the local Hamiltonian is prepared with high fidelity using short quantum circuits.
 These quantum circuits consists of a few ($\lessapprox 6$) two-qubit entangling layers ($CZ$ in our example) and parameterized single-qubit gates.
 The circuit parameters are calculated on a classical computer by optimizing the overlap of the circuit final state and the local Hamiltonian ground state obtained from exact diagonalization.
 Since the local Hamiltonian is a sum of uncoupled terms at each site, the circuit optimization problem is reduced to the optimization of a circuit with a small number of qubits ($n_q \approx 6 \sim 8$) and is independent of the lattice size.

-The local Hamiltonian contains the $\phi^4$ interaction and, for the preparation of the broken symmetry phase, a coupling of the scalar field to an external field.
+The local Hamiltonian contains the $\phi^4$ interaction and, for the preparation of the broken-symmetry phase, a coupling of the scalar field to an external field.
 The parameters defining the local Hamiltonian, the initial mass $\minit$, the initial interaction coupling $\ginit$ and the initial external field $\finit$, constitute the input of our algorithm and can be adjusted.
 The system's Hamiltonian is restored by the adiabatic evolution.
 The initial parameters can be optimized to decrease the adiabatic time necessary to reach the full Hamiltonian ground state.

-Our numerical investigation on small lattices finds a correlation between the adiabatic time and the local overlap of the final wavefunction and the initial wavefunction.
+Our numerical investigation on small lattices finds a correlation between the adiabatic time and the local overlap of the final wave function and the initial wave function.
 To reduce the adiabatic time, the input parameters $\minit$, $\ginit$ and $\finit$, should be chosen such that the final and the initial states have a maximum local overlap.
 For state preparation in the normal phase, we find a strong dependence of the adiabatic time on $\minit^2$ and a weak dependence on $\ginit$.
 In this case, the optimal $\minit^2$ is positive and larger than the $\phi^4$ Hamiltonian mass parameter $\abs{m_0}^2$.
-For state preparation in the broken symmetry phase, we find that the optimal adiabatic time is achieved when the adiabatic process starts from the ground state of a local Hamiltonian with significant external field $\finit$ and a positive input mass parameter $\minit^2$.
+For state preparation in the broken-symmetry phase, we find that the optimal adiabatic time is achieved when the adiabatic process starts from the ground state of a local Hamiltonian with significant external field $\finit$ and a positive input mass parameter $\minit^2$.

 The correlation between the adiabatic time and the local overlap allows us to use the overlap as a tool to optimize the initial parameters.
 We propose an iterative strategy for finding the optimal input parameters $\minit$, $\ginit$ and $\finit$, starting with the optimal values for small lattices and adjusting them in increasingly larger systems by maximizing the local overlap.